What is BCEF?

 What sorts of ideas will BCEF fund?

-- Innovative ideas, and the materials needed to support them, that are aligned with the curriculum and will enrich students’ learning experiences.
+- Innovative ideas, and the materials needed to support them, which are aligned with the curriculum and will enrich students’ learning experiences.

 - Interdisciplinary projects that can serve as pilots or models for larger-scale, self-sustaining projects, or projects that require preliminary data as part of a strategy for seeking other grant funding or long term support from other sources.